kaushikgoud5/DailyDigest_NewsApp/README.md

-Overview
+**Overview:**

 This is a web application that utilizes the News API to fetch and display news articles.
-It is built using the React framework, offering a modern and interactive user experience for staying updated with the latest news.
+It is built using the React framework, offering a modern and interactive user experience for staying updated with the latest news📰🚀.

-Features
+**Features:**

-Live News Feed: Get real-time news articles from various sources and categories.
+**Live News Feed**: Get real-time news articles from various sources and categories📰.
-Category Filters: Browse news by categories such as Business, Technology, Health, and more.
+**Category Filters**: Browse news by categories such as Business, Technology, Health, and more🔍.
-Responsive Design: The app is designed to work seamlessly on both desktop and mobile devices.
+**Responsive Design**_: The app is designed to work seamlessly on both desktop and mobile devices.
-User-Friendly Interface: An intuitive and user-friendly interface for easy navigation.
+**User-Friendly Interface**: An intuitive and user-friendly interface for easy navigation.

-Technologies Used
+**Technologies Used:**
 React
 News API
 HTML